ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ver soys, “ it is the undoubted right of postmasters to
-destroy Bond&#x27;s speech.
-Self preservation is the first
-law of nature, and if &#x27;hey don&#x27;t destroy it, it will de­
-stroy them.

-Cool Water .—Speaking of cool water, the Philadel­
-phia Ledger says:
 “ We can rusgeat n mode within reach of every
 peraon.
 Let the jar, pitcher or vessel used for water
 be surrounded with ono or more folds of coarse cotton,